ewe2/ewe2.ninja/source/content/_ching.md

 completely does away with all the alteration.
 And yet phx remained unchanged except stripped throughout!

-There is one outside possibility: the 2BSD source indicates the struggle to upgrade v6 to v7 code for existing systems, still on PDP11 hardware.
+There is one other possibility: the 2BSD source indicates the struggle to upgrade v6 to v7 code for existing systems, still on PDP11 hardware.
 If someone had access to the sourcecode during this period where BSD was just a collection of updates and additions, it's possible that cno was modified.